-TAR 2.0 consists of Continuous Active Learning (aka CAL), which is a more recent TAR protocol that enables a system to continuously analyze the machine learning results as humans review documents without the need to begin by analyzing static, randomized samples.
+TAR 2.0 consists of Active Learning, which is a more recent TAR protocol that enables a system to continuously analyze the machine learning results as humans review documents without the need to begin by analyzing static, randomized samples.
 The result is a non-iterative implementation of TAR that continuously improves as the review progresses by re-ranking the entire data set with each new batch of data.

 Also, the active learning protocol repeatedly and continually refines its understanding of which documents are most likely to be relevant based on the user’s feedback regarding the documents already presented.